Best Shark Species

 6. Bull Shark

 The bull shark is a requiem shark known for its aggressive nature and ability to thrive in both saltwater and freshwater environments.
 It is often found in warm coastal waters and can travel far up rivers.
-Bull sharks are one of the few shark species known to tolerate freshwater for extended periods... read more
+Bull sharks are among the few shark species known to tolerate freshwater for extended periods,... read more

 7. Megalodon